A collaborative studio shaping places with people

 she/her

-In 2019, Becca was appointed to the Glasgow Urban Design Panel where she provides constructive advice to development, design teams and planners, as part of the pre-application consultation process.
-In 2021, Becca was made a Trustee of the Royal Incorporation of Architects in Scotland (RIAS), and a Glasgow Institute of Architects (GIA) Council Member.
+Alongside practice, she contributes actively to the wider built environment sector.
+In 2019, she was appointed to the Glasgow Urban Design Panel, where she provides advice to development teams and planners at pre-application stage.
+In 2021, she became a Trustee of the Royal Incorporation of Architects in Scotland (RIAS), supporting the organisation’s work across the profession.

 Place Designer